By Lloyd Skinner

 The circumstances in which parental alienation and RRD arise usually occurs during periods of intense conflict and dispute between parents, parental custody proceedings, and where there is a history of family violence or estrangement of one party in the relationship.
 One parent may use these situations to actively or passively support the child to reject spending time with the other parent (Nestor, 2020).

 There are several clinical and legal resolutions for RRD and parental alienation.
 Clinically, structured psychotherapy and therapeutic interventions that involve both the child and the parents that assist with reconciliation between the child ad the alienated parent.
 These interventions typically occur in an environment that involve family therapy, counselling, and mediation (Barton Family Lawyers, 2018).

 Legally, Australian courts, whilst having a reticence to label parental behaviours as ‘alienating,’ have in certain circumstances, ordered a custody reversal, or change in the child’s primary residence (Wagner & Middlin, 2020).
+These cases often require the intervention of family dispute resolution processes.
 This happens when the court finds that there is a significant risk of harm to the child if the situation is permitted to continue.

 This generally involves a temporary suspension of contact between the child and the alienating parent, in which time will be spend attending parental education and therapeutic interventions.
 This is followed by a supervised and phased re-introduction of contact between the child and the alienating parent (Walter & Friedlander, 2010).

 If anything raised in this article applies to you, you can seek legal advice from our experienced family law solicitors.
 Please call (03) 9995 9155 for a no obligation phone call.